Lake Powell Half Marathon

 Regular $119 (Apr.
 27 – Aug.
 9)

 *There are a limited number of entries and this event may sell out.
 If the event is sold out, registration will close regardless of registration period.

-*Note: Due to the rough slick rock portions of this course, strollers are not allowed.
+*Note: Due to the deep sand as well as rough slick rock sections of this course, strollers are not allowed.

 2020 Course Map